Meet the people behind the festival!

 Technology CoordinatorDay Job: Head of Account Management at Helastel

-Building on my love of diving and our oceans, am making the move from software tech to marine conservation to help tackle the serious challenges faced by our planet.
-Starting in November I will be working as Project Coordinator (IT Development) for The Reef-World Foundation
+Building on my love of diving and our oceans, am making the move to marine conservation to help tackle the serious challenges faced by our planet.
+Starting in November 2019 I will be working as Digital Strategy Manager for The Reef-World Foundation

 Social media volunteerDay Job: Business support assistant at CMR Surgical